martinvonz/jj/docs/tutorial.md

 `git diff --color-words`), so we used `--git` above to make the diff visible in this doc.

-As you may have noticed, the working copy commit's ID changed both when we edited the description and when we edited the README.
+As you may have noticed, the working-copy commit's ID changed both when we edited the description and when we edited the README.
 However, the parent commit stayed the same.
-Each change to the working copy commit amends the previous version.
-So how do we tell Jujutsu that we are done amending the working copy commit?
+Each change to the working-copy commit amends the previous version.
+So how do we tell Jujutsu that we are done amending the working-copy commit?
 The answer is that we need to "close" the commit.
 When we close a commit, we indicate that we're done making changes to the commit.
-As described earlier, when we check out a commit, a new working copy commit is created on top.
+As described earlier, when we check out a commit, a new working-copy commit is created on top.
 However, that is only true for closed commits.
 If the commit is open, then that commit itself will be checked out instead.